leonchist/Binarite_CLI_V1/README.md

 To install the CLI tool, follow these steps:

 0. **Install Dependencies**:
-   1. Ensure you have Terraform and Ansible installed on your system.
+Ensure you have [Terraform](https://developer.hashicorp.com/terraform/install) and [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.htm) installed on your system.
 This project was tested with Terraform v0.14.7 and Ansible 2.9.10, but newer versions should also be compatible.
-   2. Install the ansible requirements : `ansible-galaxy install -r requirements.yml`

 1. **Clone the Repository**
    ```bash